-Dir sync by file content with hard link support, plus fast fdupes, and more.
+Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

-lnsync provides sync-by-content of local directories (including hard link syncing), plus other related features.
+lnsync provides sync-by-content of local directories (including hard link syncing), plus other features related to matching and finding.

-Other features include finding duplicate files, checking for file content changes, and listing all hard links to a file.
+Using file hashes, other features are provided, including: finding duplicate files, checking for file content changes, and listing all hard links to a file.

 File Trees: Online and Offline

-Via a config file, specfic options may be applied to online trees matching a glob pattern.
+Via a config file, specific options may be applied to online trees matching a glob pattern.

 Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).